ilanschnell/bitarray/doc/reference.rst

    New in version 1.9.

+``ba2hex(bitarray, /)`` -> hexstr
+   Return a string containing the hexadecimal representation of the bitarray (which has to be multiple of 4 in length).

+``ba2int(bitarray, /, signed=False)`` -> int
+   Convert the given bitarray to an integer.
+   The bit-endianness of the bitarray is respected.
+   ``signed`` indicates whether two's complement is used to represent the integer.

 ``base2ba(n, asciistr, /, endian=None)`` -> bitarray
    Bitarray of base ``n`` ASCII representation.
    Allowed values for ``n`` are 2, 4, 8, 16, 32 and 64.